A historic gift with transformational impact for McPherson College.

 McPherson College has received an irrevocable $500 million estate commitment to its endowment.
 It is the largest single commitment to a small, liberal arts college in the United States.
 As part of the “double-match” estate gift, the anonymous donor will contribute two dollars for every dollar given by others, up to $500 million in total to the college’s endowment.

-The college has until June 30, 2023 to meet this target, and is well on its way having raised $130 million to date.
+The college has until June 30, 2023 to meet this target, and is well on its way having raised $146.8 million as of January 1st.

 About the Match